matn7/CS-Notes/src/main/java/basic_java/ORANGE.md

 Two types of Heaps
 - MINIMUM HEAP - node with smallest value is root.
 - MAXIMUM HEAP - node with largest value is root.
-Operations travels upwards (leaf -> root), trawels downwards (root -> leaf).
+    - Operations travels upwards (leaf -> root),
+    - travels downwards (root -> leaf).
-Heaps can be represented using tree or array
+    - Heaps can be represented using tree or array

 **GET PARENT**
 Node at index: i -> has parent at index (i-1)/2